Read-The-Question/rtq-review/src/pages/md/papers/st-albans-school--11-plus--maths--2019--sample-paper-1.md

 </div>
 <div class='question question'>

-Write + or - in each space to make the calculation correct
+Write + or - in each space to make the calculation correct.

 $123 \,\,  45 \,\,  67 \,\,  89 = 100$